hkaneko1985/lwpls/README.md

-# lwpls
+# Locally-Weighted Partial Least Squares (LWPLS)
-Locally-Weighted Partial Least Squares (LWPLS)
+with its demonstration and decision to set hyperparameters